haroldiedema/luxlang/tests/VM/Fixtures/strings.md

 ---

-# Interpolation - Strings Inside Expressions
+# Interpolation with Strings Inside Expressions

 The tokenizer must be smart enough to ignore braces that appear inside strings *within* the interpolation expression.
 If it fails, it will think the string's `}` is the end of the interpolation.